Find Affordable College Courses

 Philadelphia, PA

-Temple University did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a master’s degree.
-It came in at #9 on the list.
-Located in the city of Philadelphia, Temple is a public school with a fairly large student population.
+With a ranking of #9, Temple University did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their master’s degree.
+Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.

 Out-of-state tuition fees for graduate students at Temple are $24,812 per year.